 What is Limestone?

-Limestone is a sedimentary rock made up primarily of calcium carbonate which is a chemial compound that occurs in rocks as the minerals calcite and aragonite.
+Limestone a relatively soft sedimentary rock made up primarily of calcium carbonate.
+This chemical compound occurs in rocks as the minerals calcite and aragonite.

-Limestone also forms slowly over millions of years from the evaporation of water in caves.
-Stalactites and stalagmites are examples of limestone that formed in this way.
+Limestone can also form very slowly over millions of years from the evaporation of water in caves.
+Stalactites and stalagmites which are limestone form in this way.